Men's Fashion Week kicks off in Milan, Gucci brings back the boys - ExBulletin

 “This is the highest turnover in the last 20 years,” said Carlo Capasa, president of the Italian Fashion Chamber, during a presentation before the shows last month.

-Inflation has had an impact, with Italian fashion prices rising around 9% in 2022, but their increase is “a positive sign that closes a year marked by dramatic events and difficult times”, added Capasa. .
+Inflation has had an impact, with Italian fashion prices rising around 9% in 2022, but their increase is “a positive sign that closes a year marked by dramatic events and difficult times”, Capasa added. .

 “Made in Italy” fashion exports soared 18.7% in the first nine months of last year, driven by demand in the United States and the Gulf countries, where exports both climbed by more than 50%.